neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/README.md

 Under `SparseGPTModifier`, we define `sparsity` as 0.5 because we are aiming for a model that is 50% quantized.
 The other parameters are:
 - `block_size` determines the number of columns to compress in one pass
-- `quantize` whether or not to quantize weights during SparseGPT
+- `quantize` whether or not to quantize weights during SparseGPT.
+A default quantization modifier will be applied when `quantize` is set to `True` and there is no `QuantizationModifier` in the recipe.
 - `dampening_frac` amount of dampening to apply to H, as a fraction of the diagonal norm
 - `sequential_update` whether or not to update weights sequentially by layer, True saves on GPU memory
-- `mask_structure` string to define the structure of the mask to apply, "0:0" means that it's an unstructured mask
+- `mask_structure` string to define the structure of the mask to apply, "0:0" means that it's an unstructured mask.
+Setting it to "16:32" would mean that 16 out of every 32 weights will be zeroed out (structured sparsity).
 - `targets` list of layer names to compress during OBCQ, or '__ALL__' to compress every layer in the model

 ```yaml